WPChill/strong-testimonials/readme.txt

 [Screenshots](http://wordpress.org/plugins/strong-testimonials/screenshots/) | [Demos](http://demos.wpmission.com/strong-testimonials/) | [Feature Requests](http://www.wpmission.com/feature-request)

+= My web host does not allow the SQL RAND() random function.
+Will your plugin still work? =

+Yes, the random routine has been moved to PHP.
+Thanks to [Eric Hoanshelt](http://wpmigration.guru/) at [WPEngine](http://wpengine.com/) for showing me the light.

 = The pagination controls are not working right. =

 Try adding this to your (child) theme's `functions.php`: